hpe-storage/python-hpedockerplugin/docs/quick_start_guide.md

 ---

+## Source Availability
+- Source for the entire HPE 3PAR Volume Plugin for Docker is present in plugin_v2 branch of this repository.
+- Source for paramiko is present under [/source/paramiko_src](/source/paramiko_src)

 ## Quick Start Guide for Standalone Docker environments <a name="docker"></a>

 Steps for Deploying the Managed Plugin (HPE 3PAR Volume Plug-in for Docker) in a Standalone Docker environment